MicrochipTech/ml-avrda-cnano-imu-data-logger/README.md

 No support for other sensors currently.

 ## Streaming Format Selection
-To select the data streaming format, set the `DATA_STREAMER_FORMAT` macro in `firmware/src/app_config.h` to the appropriate value as explained in the table below.
+To select the data streaming format, set the `DATA_STREAMER_FORMAT` macro in `app_config.h` to the appropriate value as explained in the table below.

 | Streaming Format | app_config.h Configuration Value |
 | --- | --- |